Xubuntu/wiki.xubuntu.org/content/qa/report.md

 ## Sharing a screenshot

-Sometimes it\'s easier to show than tell and so sharing your screenshot has been made easy.
-Just press the `PrintScreen-button` on your keyboard, select \"host on imgur\", click \"ok\" to upload your screen to Imgur, and then the next dialogue contains the link that points to it.
+Sometimes it's easier to show than tell and so sharing your screenshot has been made easy.
+Just press the `PrintScreen-button` on your keyboard, select "host on imgur", click "ok" to upload your screen to Imgur, and then the next dialogue contains the link that points to it.
 Copy the link into your bug-mail, the IRC-channel, or the bug report.
 Only need to share your active window?
 Press `ALT-PrintScreen`.